BBQ Tips and Tricks: Grill a Juicy Smoked Chicken

 Here are some tips for grilling a delectable smoked chicken – with crispy skin and deliciously tender white and dark meat:

 - Use half chickens.
 Half chickens maintain the same juiciness and flavor as a whole chicken while also allowing for a more even cook and seasoning.

 - Start your pit at least 30 minutes before you start smoking your chicken.
-You want the charcoal to turn to gray.
+You want the charcoal to turn gray.

 - Season your chicken.
 Place each chicken half breast side down on a clean sheet pan.
 Lightly season your entire chicken, ensuring you season under the wing and leg.
 Flip the chicken over so the breast side is up, and lightly season the top side of the chicken.
-After seasoning, tuck the chicken wing back and under on each chicken half.
+After seasoning, tuck the chicken wing-back and under on each chicken half.
 Experiment with different types of rubs, seasonings, and marinades to give your chicken even more flavor.
-To re-create the Smokey Mo’s flavor at home, use the Smokey Mo’s Spice Rub.
+To re-create the Smokey Mo’s flavor at home, use the Smokey Mo’s BBQ Spice Rub.
 Another simple start: lemon juice, olive oil, rosemary, and garlic.
 Let the seasoned meat sit in the refrigerator for at least an hour before grilling.

 - Check the temperature of the grill.
 You want the grill to be between 225°F and 275°F. If your cooking area is close to the charcoal, you’ll want to be on the lower end of the temperature range.

 - Lay the chicken directly on the grill, over the side of the grill without charcoal for indirect heat cooking.
 Close the grill to retain heat and smoke.